pantheon-systems/drops-7/profiles/commerce_kickstart/modules/contrib/colorbox/README.txt

 Load images from custom links in a Colorbox:
 --------------------------------------------

-Add the class "colorbox" to the link and point the src to the image you want to display in the Colorbox.
+Add the class "colorbox" to the link and point its href attribute to the image you want to display in the Colorbox.